labeall1/Prims-Maze-Generator/README.md

 - The maze represents the Minimum Spanning Tree (MST) created

 Classes:
-Cell.java - This file represents the Cell object and its attributes Maze.java - This file is how the maze is generated and where the algorithm is coded MazeVisual.java - This file is where the basic visual of the maze is created before the algorithm is run
+- Cell.java: This file represents the Cell object and its attributes
+- Maze.java: This file is how the maze is generated and where the algorithm is coded
+- MazeVisual.java: This file is where the basic visual of the maze is created before the algorithm is run

 How to run this code:
 - Run this code in an IDE (I use IntelliJ)